 - Window Installations: When you install new windows that are bigger than your old windows, a permit is required to cut holes for them.
 This will also include cutting holes for skylights and new doors with windows, so a window professional will need to acquire those permits.

-- Plumbing and Electrical Work: When installing or replacing plumbing, you will most likely need a permit.
+- Plumbing and Electrical Work: When installing or replacing plumbing, you will most likely need to submit a permit application.
 The same rule applies when installing or replacing electrical wiring, whether it’s an outlet, switch, ceiling fan or overhead lighting.
-The cases where you won’t need a permit include smaller projects like repairs and light fixture installations.
+The cases where you won’t need a permit or inspection include smaller projects like repairs and light fixture installations.

 - Heating Maintenance: If you replace the water heater, the heating contractor you’ve hired to do the work will need to get a permit.
 Changes to the ventilation system, gas and wood fireplaces and ducts will also require a permit.
 This does not include filter changes, motor lubrication or equipment cleaning.

-- Additions and Remodels: Additions, new construction, remodels, repairs, replacements, upgrades and any other additions and remodeling projects totaling $5,000 or more will require a permit.
-This will include detached structures like garages, sheds and platforms.
-Exceptions to this rule include construction that’s less than 200 square feet, as well as painting, carpeting and wallpaper.
+- Additions and Remodels: Additions, new construction, remodels, repairs, replacements, and upgrades totaling $5,000 or more will require a permit.
+This will include detached structures like garages, sheds, and platforms.
+Exceptions to this rule include construction that’s less than 200 square feet, as well as painting, carpeting, and wallpaper.

 - Painting and wallpapering